FTX founder Bankman-Fried's Bahamas case to resume as extradition looms | Law-Order

 - United States

-A spokesman for the U.S. Attorney's office in Manhattan declined to comment.
+A spokesperson for the U.S. Attorney's office in Manhattan declined to comment.
 Wednesday's hearing will follow a confusing sequence of events this week that left the status of Bankman-Fried's expected extradition unclear.

 On Monday morning, following the news reports he had agreed to be extradited, Bankman-Fried arrived at the courthouse in a black van marked "Corrections" wearing a blue suit jacket and white shirt - a contrast to the casual attire he was known for while running FTX.
 At the hearing, his local defense lawyer Jerone Roberts said he was not informed of the purpose of the proceeding.
 After a brief recess, Roberts said his client had seen an affidavit outlining the charges against him, but wanted access to the full U.S. indictment against him before consenting to extradition.